umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 [fetch annotations](#)

-We gather all annotations from the server in one call we need to pull in available annotations from the server based on the page we're on and the url of the player's video this page: window.document.location.href or window.document.location.pathname
+We gather all annotations from the server in one call we need to pull in available annotations from the server based on the page we're on and the url of the player's video this page: window.document.location.href or window. document.location.pathname

-    annotationJSONLD = Q $.ajax
+    Q $.ajax
-      url: uri_from_template settings?.video_annotator?.urls?.collection?.get,
+      url: uri_from_template settings?.video_annotator?.urls?.collection?.get, { id: 0 }
-          id: 0
       dataType: 'json'

 [instantiate application](#)

 We walk through the DOM and figure out which embedded videos we can work with.
 For each one, we instantiate the application that manages displaying and editing annotations.
 We give it all of the annotations we know about for this node and let it figure out which ones it cares about.

 We wrap the player DOM element so that we can better position and manage the annotation interface elements.
 We're displaying the textual annotations below the video player on the page.
 As long as the mouse is over the interface (either the video, text, or controls), the annotation interface open/close buttons will show up.

-    (playerobj) ->
+    # given (playerobj) ...

     $(playerobj.container).wrap $("<div></div>")
     el = $(playerobj.container).parent()
     appEl = $("<div></div>")
     el.append(appEl)

     app = OAC.Client.StreamingVideo.Drupal.Application.initInstance appEl,
       player: playerobj
       csrl: csrl
       urls: settings.video_annotator.urls

     app.run()
     app.ready ->
       controlsShown = false

       el.find(".video_annotator").width playerobj.getSize()[0]

       playerobj.events.onResize.addListener (size) ->
         el.find(".video_annotator").width size[0]

       hoverBinding = hoverController.bind el
       hoverBinding.events.onFocus.addListener ->
         if not controlsShown
           el.find(".activation-control").show()
       hoverBinding.events.onUnfocus.addListener ->
         if not controlsShown
           el.find(".activation-control").hide()

-        openBinding  = clickController.bind el.find(".activation-control .open")
-        closeBinding = clickController.bind el.find(".activation-control .close")
+      annoViewControlBinding = clickController.bind el.find(".activation-control .open-close-control")

-        openBinding.events.onSelect.addListener ->
+      annoViewControlBinding.events.onSelect.addListener ->
+        if controlsShown
+          el.find(".annotations").slideUp()
+          controlsShown = false
+          el.find(".activation-control .open-close-control").addClass("fa-chevron-down")
+          el.find(".activation-control .open-close-control").removeClass("fa-chevron-up")
+          app.setActiveAnnotation(null)
+        else
+          el.find(".annotations").slideDown()
           controlsShown = true
-          el.find(".annotations").slideDown()

-        closeBinding.events.onSelect.addListener ->
-          controlsShown = false
-          el.find(".annotations").slideUp()
+          el.find(".activation-control .open-close-control").addClass("fa-chevron-up")
+          el.find(".activation-control .open-close-control").removeClass("fa-chevron-down")

       el.find(".annotation-controls").show()
       el.find(".activation-control").hide()
       el.find(".annotations").hide()

       counterEl = el.find(".counter")
       app.dataStore.canvas.events.onModelChange.addListener (m, l) ->
         $(counterEl).text m.size()

     annotationJSONLD.then (annos) ->
       app.freezeUpdates()
       d = Q.defer()
       app.importJSONLD annos, ->
         d.resolve null
       d.promise
     .then(app.unfreezeUpdates)
     .done()

-    hoverController = OAC.Client.StreamingVideo.Drupal.Hover.initInstance {}
-    clickController = OAC.Client.StreamingVideo.Drupal.Click.initInstance {}

 ## Educational Community License, Version 2.0

-Copyright 2013 University of Maryland.
+Copyright 2013, 2014 University of Maryland.
 Licensed under the Educational Community License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 [http://www.osedu.org/licenses/ECL-2.0](http://www.osedu.org/licenses/ECL-2.0)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.